-In the prior year, the School entered into a loan agreement with FORZA Education Management, LLC to assist with start-up costs incurred from July 2018 through December 2019 for \$274,428.
-During the prior year, the School entered into a loan agreement with Building Hope, Inc. for \$650,000 for working capital to support operations and renovations.
-The School also entered into a note payable arrangement for \$20,000 for the purchase of buses.
-Balances on these loans payable totaled \$940,858
+In its first year of operations, the School entered into a loan agreement with FORZA Education Management, LLC to assist with start-up costs incurred from July 2018 through December 2019 for \$274,428.
+During the prior year, the School entered into a loan agreement with Building Hope, Inc. for \$650,000 for working capital to support operations and renovations and also entered into a note payable arrangement for \$20,000 for the purchase of buses.
+In the current year, the School entered into a loan agreement for up to \$4,430,000 to support facilities acquisition and construction.
+Balances on these loans payable totaled \$1,691,176 at June 30, 2022.

 In addition, the School received loan proceeds during the prior year ended June 30, 2020 for \$197,781 pursuant to the Paycheck Protection Program.
-Balances on the note payable totaled \$197,781 at June 30, 2021.
+The loan was forgiven in full during the current year.